 2021 Nail Trends: Glitter Gradients

 Seen in: New York and Chicago

 And while glitter will take on a much more chic appeal, that doesn't mean it's gone completely.
 "Glitter gradient nails will be a big hit," Romah says.
-To keep it understated, she suggests choosing a nude color as your base.
+To keep it understated, she suggests choosing a neutral color as your base.

 2021 Nail Trends: Speck Designs